Monrocq/reactnd-project-would-you-rather-starter/README.md

 Thanks to the provided starter code, I built a React/Redux front end application.

+# Installation

+1. Clone this project to your local folder
+2. From the root folder, install the dependencies with npm
+3. React-redux-loading is the plugin from the Udacity course but it's Unmaintained.
+So you need to overtake the warning.
+4. You can launch the server thanks to "yarn start"

 ## Data

 There are two types of objects stored in our database: